 Before you send out a single calendar invite, take a moment to define what success looks like.
 Why are you implementing this system in the first place?
 Your goals will be your guide for the entire process.
 Maybe you want to encourage teams to come in on the same days to collaborate, get a clear picture of office attendance patterns, or make sure everyone can find a desk when they need one.
 By setting specific, measurable objectives, you can avoid common implementation hurdles.
 Having clear goals helps you choose the right features, communicate the benefits to your team, and ultimately prove the value of your new hybrid work software.

-Create a Smart Rollout Plan
+Build a Step-by-Step Rollout Plan

 A gradual rollout is almost always better than a company-wide launch on day one.
 Start with a pilot program involving a small, representative group of employees.
 This allows you to test the system in a real-world setting and iron out any kinks before everyone is using it.
 Your plan should include a clear timeline, key milestones, and a communication strategy to keep everyone informed.
 Let people know what’s changing, why it’s changing, and how it will benefit them.
 As you go, be prepared to review your progress and make adjustments to ensure the system continues to meet your needs effectively.